Kimmuie/SPTranslator/README.md

-**SPTranslator** short for Specialized Translator, is my second project.
-It is a tool that can convert Braille, Morse code, and binary into normal text.
+**SPTranslator** short for Specialized Translator, it is a tool that can convert Braille, Morse code, and binary into normal text.
 .
 .
 **Objective**